Rapptz/discord.py/docs/api.rst

         - Changing the guild invite splash
         - Changing the guild AFK channel or timeout
         - Changing the guild voice server region
-        - Changing the guild icon
+        - Changing the guild icon, banner, or discovery splash
         - Changing the guild moderation settings
         - Changing things related to the guild widget